wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    pose
       The collection of position and rotation information that describes how a rigid body is oriented in space, relative to some fixed reference point.

+   RAII
+      Resource Acquisition Is Initialization; a language behavior (in C++, but not in Java) where holding a resource is tied to object lifetime.

    retro-reflection
       The property of reflecting incoming light back at the same angle it came in at, rather than an incident angle (like a mirror), absorbing it, or scattering it.
 Most FRC vision processing targets are retro-reflective.
 See `retroreflector <https://en.wikipedia.org/wiki/Retroreflector>`_ on Wikipedia for more information.